Call Us

 • People focusing on food can be a way of trying to exert control over an uncertain situation, she says

-An expert has spoken of a significant increase in eating disorder referrals – and explained how focusing on food and weight, either by over-eating or restricting food intake, can be seen by those with eating disorders as a way to “cope” with the pandemic.
+An expert has spoken of a significant increase in eating disorder referrals – and explained how focusing on food and weight, either by over-eating or restricting food intake, can be seen by people with eating disorders as a way to “cope” with the pandemic.

-Dr Lorna Richards cited a number of factors for the rise including “fear and uncertainty, fuelling anxiety symptoms”, a feeling of not being in control, social isolation, and changes to people’s routine and home lives.
+Dr Lorna Richards cited a number of factors for the rise, including “fear and uncertainty, fuelling anxiety symptoms”, a feeling of not being in control, social isolation, and changes to people’s routine and home lives.

-“There has also been widespread concern about lack of activity, and about weight gain during periods of lockdown, which have seen the nation both dieting, and exercising, en masse,” she said.
+“There has also been widespread concern about lack of activity, and about weight gain during periods of lockdown, which have seen the nation both dieting, and exercising, en masse” she said.

 “Eating disorders have thrived in this environment, as the focus on eating and weight control becomes a way of coping.”

-She says that for some people, focusing on food, either by restricting, over-eating or using other weight control measures such as purging and over-exercising, can be used as a way of “coping” and provide “a sense of control or mastery”.
+She says that for some people, focusing on food, either by restricting, over-eating or using other weight control measures, such as purging and over-exercising, can be used as a way of “coping” and provide “a sense of control or mastery”.

 She added: “Since the early summer of 2020, I have seen a huge increase in referrals from people with pre-existing disorders who have deteriorated since the pandemic emerged.

 “I have also seen an increase in new patients - specifically people, who, during the first lockdown, were starting to develop eating disorders for the first time.
-For those who are vulnerable to developing an eating disorder, there have just been too many challenges and they are ongoing.”
+For people who are vulnerable to developing an eating disorder, there have just been too many challenges and they are ongoing.”

-Dr Richards comments came as Sir Simon Stevens, chief executive of NHS England, spoke of a growing number of young people being referred for eating disorders needing urgent help.
+Dr Richards comments came as Sir Simon Stevens, Chief Executive of NHS England, spoke of a growing number of young people being referred for eating disorders needing urgent help.

-He told the Commons health and social care committee: “The area, frankly, in mental health services where we are seeing a real pressure is increasing urgent referrals for eating disorder services.”
+He told the commons health and social care committee: “The area, frankly, in mental health services where we are seeing a real pressure, is increasing urgent referrals for eating disorder services.”

-What is Binge Eating?
+What is binge eating?

-“Those with eating disorders turn to controlling their diet or using food in unhealthy ways like binge eating, purging or exercising.
+“People with eating disorders turn to controlling their diet or using food in unhealthy ways like binge eating, purging or exercising.
 It can provide a structure, routine and focus for the day, as well as a distraction from anxious thoughts.”

-“There are two key triggers; when people are restricting their intake in an attempt to lose weight, this triggers a hunger response with an increased risk of overeating when food becomes available.
+“There are two key triggers: when people are restricting their intake in an attempt to lose weight, this triggers a hunger response with an increased risk of overeating when food becomes available.

-Dr Richard’s advice:
+Dr Richards' advice:

-: Anyone who notices that they are focusing more on eating and weight, whose eating habits or weight have changed or is concerned in any way should reach out for help
+• Anyone who notices that they're focusing more on eating and weight, whose eating habits or weight have changed or is concerned in any way should reach out for help

-: Children, young people and adults can consult the Beat charity’s website and local support groups, and should speak with their GP who may refer them for online therapy
+• Children, young people and adults can consult the Beat charity’s website and local support groups, and should speak with their GP who may refer them for online therapy

-: Eating disorders are serious illnesses and can lead to significant problems with physical and mental health as well as relationships, and the ability to study or work
+• Eating disorders are serious illnesses and can lead to significant problems with physical and mental health, as well as relationships, and the ability to study or work

 Watch videos of Dr Lorna Richards talking about eating disorders